Winter To-Do List

 In other photography-related news, I've been busy this summer hashing out the details with my two new hd video cameras.
 The hd transition has been a positively brutal one.
-I'm intending to write more about that in the future, either here or on my friend's tech site, to hopefully save others some of the formidable grief I've gone through in putting together a viable hd workflow.
+I'm intending to write more about that in the future to hopefully save others some of the formidable grief I've gone through in putting together a viable hd workflow.
 I remain very excited about the payoff, however.
 I'm really looking forward to getting out this winter with the hd cams and putting some ski movies together.
 That's going to be super cool!

 As far as actual trips (excluding of course my top-secret projects!), number one on the list has to be skiing Mount Whitney from the summit via the north couloir and mountaineer's route.
 This is one of those just-because ski descents.
 Whitney doesn't offer the best skiing in the Sierra by any means, but it is the highest profile target in the range, and it remains a little embarrassing that I've never successfully skied it—despite two tries.
 I haven't felt there was enough snow to justify a Whitney attempt since the '05 El Nino winter, when I decided to ski Langley and Williamson instead.
 This year, however, I've recruited an informant to keep me posted on conditions in the north chute.